 10. What is the timeline for development?

 At 38 acres, the onMain site is large.
 The partners are committed to working with partners as well as moving at a deliberate pace to realize the vision given the local economic conditions.
-It is likely to take 3-4 years before any new construction will occur on the property, and full buildout will take 15-20 years.
+It is anticipated that the first building will begin construction in 2021, and full buildout could take 15-20 years.

 11. How can I learn more about the process and stay involved?